Employee Pension Contributions in Israel – The Complete Employer Guide 2026

 | Mor | 4, 5, 6 |

 How is the fund selected?
-Starting June 2025, for employers with 50 or more employees, the fund assignment is determined by the check digit (last digit) of the employee’s Israeli ID number.
+Starting June 2025, for employers with 50 or more employees, the fund assignment is determined by the check digit (last digit) of the employee's Israeli ID number.
 Smaller employers may select any of the 4 funds.
+Maximum management fees: 0.22% of the accumulated balance + 1.00% of deposits · fixed for at least 10 years, with no medical questionnaire or underwriting.

 Section 14 of the Severance Pay Law

 Section 14 of the Severance Pay Law (1963) is a crucial provision for both employers and employees.
 It establishes that ongoing pension contributions made by the employer count toward the severance pay obligation.
+In practice this means:

-- The money belongs to the employee from the moment it is deposited
+- The money belongs to the employee from the moment it is deposited.

-- The employer is released from additional severance liability for the amounts already contributed
+- The employer is released from additional severance liability for the amounts already contributed.

-- This provides certainty for both parties and simplifies the employment relationship
+- This provides certainty for both parties and simplifies the employment relationship.

 Employee Declaration – Regarding Pension Contributions

-The employee’s / freelancer’s statement – regarding the deposit for pension and compensation
+The employee's / freelancer's statement · regarding the deposit for pension and compensation

-I know and understand the law regarding the employer’s responsibility for depositing into the pension fund and compensation.
-And so I stated that:
+I hereby declare that: I know and understand the law regarding the employer's responsibility for depositing into the pension fund and compensation.
+And so I state that:

 - I do not have an active pension and compensation fund (in the last 6 months).